Skip to main navigation Skip to main content Skip to page footer

 Six days later we found a wing of a dove, on the ground about ten feet from the nest box, surrounded by lots of feathers.
 It seems that the kestrel was persistent and succeeded.
 There had been two dove eggs in the box, one of which had just hatched, but the hatchling had died by the time we discovered the situation.

-READ MORE: Kestrel swoops on stock dove, twice in a few seconds
+Read the rest of the article: Kestrel swoops on stock dove, twice in a few seconds

 • Tags: